 An aspect of which TMHMI and Sinfo One are particularly proud is the natural and effective way in which the MRP system of TMHMI was shaped to meet the peculiar needs of the KANBAN and Junjo message regulating the delicate mechanism of deliveries that arrive from the outside directly to the assembly lines.
 The production line that the Japanese of Toyota have designed to achieve a “continuously improving factory”, is based on a just-in-time system.
 There are no pauses for procurement of the parts to be assembled, nor hold areas where these parts can be kept.

-The impact of the new platform implemented by Toyota is also in the direction of smarter and automatic planning and of a production system that can better adapt to errors. «We have already had tangible results in this sense, with a reduction of the people involved in daily planning » – explains the CEO of TMHMI. «Obviously, our goal is to redeploy these resources to higher-value duties».
-Fewer people, fewer paper documents, optimized processes, increased resilience in case of errors: in practice, the mantra of digital transformation.
+The impact of the new platform implemented by Toyota is also in the direction of smarter and automatic planning and of a production system that can better adapt to errors.
+Fewer peolple and therefore the possibility to redeploy resources to higher-value duties, fewer paper documents, optimized processes, increased resilience in case of errors.